-- (a) A parent is barred from inheriting from the parent's minor child if: - (1) [there were repeat protective actions brought by the tribe against the parent]; - (2) the parent's parental rights were terminated and the parent-child relationship was not judicially reestablished; or - (3) the child died before reaching eighteen [18] years of age and there is clear and convincing evidence that immediately before the child's death, the parental rights of the parent could have been terminated under any Tribal or state law on the basis of nonsupport, - (b) For the purpose of intestate succession from the deceased minor child, a parent who is barred from inheriting under this section is treated as if the parent predeceased the child.]
+- (a) A parent is barred from inheriting from the parent's minor child if: - 21 (1) the parent's parental rights were terminated and the parent-child relationship 22 was not judicially reestablished; or - (2) the child died before reaching eighteen [18] years of age and there is clear and convincing evidence that immediately before the child's death, the parental rights of the parent could have been terminated under the law of the [Tribe or Nation] or applicable state law. - (b) For the purpose of intestate succession from the deceased minor child, a parent who is barred from inheriting under this section is treated as if the parent predeceased the child.]